 Born in Calgary, Canada, Bird grew up in Tigard, Ore.
 He and his wife, Jolene, live in McMinnville, with their two school-age daughters, Karlee and Jillian.

-Katherine Brackmann begins her seventh year with Linfield College in an enhanced role as assistant director for external relations and as the department's senior woman administrator.
+Katherine Brackmann begins her seventh year with Linfield College, and first as assistant athletic director.
+She also serves as the department's senior woman administrator.

 Brackmann earned a bachelor's degree from Gonzaga University, graduating summa cum laude in Sport Management.
 As a student, Brackmann wrote for her college newspaper, The Gonzaga Bulletin, and held several leadership positions on campus.